 Being a great presenter is all about what you do.
 But the other half is influencing what the audience does.
 Here are the best ways to get authentic engagement from your crowd.

-As we mentioned, it's important to establish what qualifies you to teach people anything.
-But you also want to share something personal, something that makes you relatable -- without blathering on about yourself.
+As we mentioned, it's important to establish what qualifies you to teach.
+But you also want to share something personal and relatable.

-I say where I'm from, and then tell (a short version of) the story of how my partner Nicole and I founded WebinarNinja together.
+I say where I'm from, and then tell the story of how my partner Nicole and I founded WebinarNinja together.
 The story establishes my credentials, while sharing a peek at something human.

-I then ask all the attendees to share something about themselves, usually where they're from and something they hope to come away from the webinar with.
+I then ask all the attendees to share something about themselves.
+Usually it's where they're from and something they hope to come away from the webinar with.

-As we discussed in the Promotion chapter, I actually invite people to share these tidbits before the webinar starts (in the automated reminder emails they get leading up to the webinar).
+I invite people to share these tidbits before the webinar starts, in the reminder emails.
 That way, everyone comes primed to converse.